mongodb/terraform-provider-mongodbatlas/website/docs/r/organization.html.markdown

 ~> **NOTE:** Creating an organization will return a new API Key pair that can be used to authenticate and manage the new organization  with MongoDB Atlas Terraform modules/blueprints.
 You cannot use the newly created API key pair to manage the newly created organization in the same Terraform module/blueprint that the organization is created in.

 * `role_names` - (Required) List of Organization roles that the Programmatic API key needs to have.
-Ensure you provide: at least one role and ensure all roles are valid for the Organization.
+Ensure that you provide at least one role and ensure all roles are valid for the Organization.
 You must specify an array even if you are only associating a single role with the Programmatic API key.
-The [MongoDB Documentation](https://www.mongodb.com/docs/atlas/reference/user-roles/#organization-roles) describes the roles a user can have.
+The [MongoDB Documentation](https://www.mongodb.com/docs/atlas/reference/user-roles/#organization-roles) describes the roles that you can assign to a Programmatic API key.

 ## Attributes Reference